-Interest expense increased \$45.8 million from 2020 to 2021.
-The increase in interest expense was attributed to an increase of \$45.6 million from the Financing Arrangement (See Note 12-Financing Arrangement in the Company's Notes to the Consolidated Financial Statements), \$1.8 million from the JV Transition Centers and \$0.9 million from the Company's revolving line of credit offset in part by decreases of \$2.5 million from the Same Centers.
+Interest expense increased \$3.2 million from 2020 to 2021.
+The increase in interest expense is attributed to an increase of \$7.8 million from the Financing Arrangement (See Note 12-Financing Arrangement in the Company's Notes to the Consolidated Financial Statements) and \$1.4 million from the JV Transition Centers offset in part by decreases of \$4.3 million from the Company's revolving line of credit and \$1.7 million from the Same Centers.
 The increase in interest expense from the Financing Arrangement is primarily due to the change in fair value of the underlying properties and the mortgage notes payable on the underlying properties.

-Equity in Income of Unconsolidated Joint Ventures:
+Equity in Loss of Unconsolidated Joint Ventures:

-Equity in income of unconsolidated joint ventures decreased \$7.8 million from 2020 to 2021.
-The decrease in equity in income of unconsolidated joint ventures is primarily due to a decrease in leasing revenue as a result of COVID-19 (See "Other Transactions and Events" in Management's Overview and Summary).
+Equity in loss of unconsolidated joint ventures decreased \$10.8 million from 2020 to 2021.
+The decrease in equity in loss of unconsolidated joint ventures is primarily due to an increase in leasing revenue, percentage rent, other income and a decrease in the provision for bad debt as a result of the Centers being opened in 2021 compared to some Centers being closed for all or a portion of the third quarter of 2020 (See "Other Transactions and Events" in Management's Overview and Summary).

-Loss on Sale or Write Down of Assets, net:
+Gain on Sale or Write Down of Assets, net: